Carney: 'I'm mad as hell' as Delaware winds up back on NJ, NY, CT quarantine lists

 The travel advisory applies to any person arriving from a state with a positive test rate higher than 10 per 100,000 residents or a state with a 10 percent or higher positivity rate over a seven-day rolling average.

-Delaware's positivity rate, on average, according to Johns Hopkins University, is 4.7%.
+Delaware's rate per 100,000 residents is 14--over the state's required metrics-- while the state's overall positivity rate, on average, according to Johns Hopkins University, is 4.7% -- well-below the states' requirements.

-Delaware was pulled off quarantine lists in Pennsylvania, New Jersey, Connecticut, and New York a week ago after Governor John Carney called the "unfair."

 "You compare 43% positive to our target of 5% positive which we are under at the moment.
 And you can see that we've flattened the curve.
 And we're moving forward in terms of lives lost.
 You look at other states around us--New Jersey and New York--which had the most lives lost in total.
 We did have a pretty steep increase when, when we had the peak of the outbreak of COVID-19 here in our state," said Carney.
 "But since then, since mid-May, the number of deaths has really flattened out.
 Every life is a precious one, for sure, particularly if it's a family member of yours."